THE 5 BEST WHEY PROTEIN POWDERS OF 2020 (THE RUSS LIST!)

 3. OPTIMUM NUTRITION 100% GOLD STANDARD WHEY

-Optimum Nutrition have been at the top of the supplement game for years.
+Optimum Nutrition have been at the top of the supplement industry for DECADES.

-We get 24g protein in each scoop, a 76% protein-per-serving ratio, and the formula is built using a blend of whey protein isolate and whey protein concentrate.
-This could be improved further by replacing the whey concentrate for a slow-release source like casein, but who am I to tell O.N. they need to change a product that’s consistently ranked among the world’s best-selling protein powders year-on-year for as long as I can remember?!
+We get 24 grams of protein in each scoop, with a 76% protein-per-serving ratio, and the formula is a blend of whey protein isolate and whey protein concentrate.
+This could be improved further by replacing the whey concentrate for a slow-release source like casein, but who am I to tell Optimum they need to change a product that’s consistently ranked among the world’s best-selling protein powders year-on-year for almost 20 years?!

 - 24g protein per serving.

 - Blend of whey protein isolate & whey protein concentrate.

 Now we’re at the real “cream of the crop”.

 Heck, the top 2 products on my list are so far ahead of the competition, it’s not even fair to call it a competition.